jasonmacduffie/isles-of-maga/story.md

 ### Lacertines

 **Description:** The Lacertines are semi-aquatic humanoids descended from lizards.
 They have a reputation for being thoughtful and independent, but also lazy and selfish.
 Their unique ancestry allows them to hold their breath comfortably for around 30 minutes if necessary.
-They have difficulty with facial expressions, making them seem unemotional to the human-like races, although the other beast races have a better understanding.
+They are not as naturally social as the other races, and generally keep to small tribes at the largest.
+While some have adapted to civilization, it is a struggle for their nature.

 **Restrictions:** Lacertines may become any single class.
-They are required to have a minimum Intelligence of 9, and a maximum Charisma of 17.
+They are required to have a minimum Intelligence of 9, and a maximum Charisma of 17 due to their solitary tendencies.

 **Special Abilities:** Lacertines are able to hold their breath for 30 minutes at a time comfortably.
 They can continue for another 5 minutes with discomfort, after which they will take damage like an ordinary Human.
 Because of their natural claws, unarmed melee attacks deal 1d4 damage, and may be lethal.